-Onondaga’s commencement ceremony will be held on Saturday, May 14, 2016 at 10am.
+Onondaga’s Commencement ceremony will be held on Saturday, May 14, 2016 at 10am.
 Students should arrive at least an hour early for check-in.
 The ceremony will be held at the SRC Arena and Events Center at Onondaga Community College.

 A matriculated student is one who meets all admission requirements, has been formally accepted into a degree or certificate program, and is enrolled at the college.
 A student must be matriculated in his or her program in order to apply for graduation.